DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 testcafe 'chrome --start-fullscreen' tests/sample-fixture.js
 ```

 You can also specify arguments for portable browsers.
-If a path to a browser contains spaces, the path should be surrounded with backticks:
+If a path to a browser contains spaces, the path should be surrounded with backticks.

 For Unix shells and Windows PowerShell: